 Termination of office leases.
-Termination of office leases represents the write-off expense related to certain office space we ceased use of as part of the effort to integrate and consolidate office space.
+Termination of office leases represents the write-off expense and asset retirement obligations related to certain office space we ceased use of as part of the effort to integrate and consolidate office space.
 The aggregate write-off amount includes the impairment of operating lease right-of-use assets, leasehold improvements and fixed assets, and dilapidation charges.